andrew-smith-public/keywords/README.md

 | 50000 | 46.08 MB | 5.8127867s | 18.4448ms | 92.0191ms | 4.99x | 152.171ms | 1 |
 | 500000 | 87.69 MB | 13.3885345s | 30.5061ms | 174.8759ms | 5.73x | 221.0582ms | 1 |

-**Where all the keywords being searched for exist within the columns, but the criteria as a whole does not exist in any row**
+**Where all keywords exist within columns, but not together in any row**

 | Method | Time | Rows Found |
 |--------|------|------------|